Tidal acceleration: Quantitative description of the Earth–Moon case

 This is consistent with results from satellite laser ranging (SLR), a similar technique applied to artificial satellites orbiting Earth, which yields a model for the gravitational field of Earth, including that of the tides.
 The model accurately predicts the changes in the motion of the Moon.

 Finally, ancient observations of solar eclipses give fairly accurate positions for the Moon at those moments.
 Studies of these observations give results consistent with the value quoted above.

 The other consequence of tidal acceleration is the deceleration of the rotation of Earth.
 The rotation of Earth is somewhat erratic on all time scales (from hours to centuries) due to various causes.
 The small tidal effect cannot be observed in a short period, but the cumulative effect on Earth's rotation as measured with a stable clock (ephemeris time, International Atomic Time) of a shortfall of even a few milliseconds every day becomes readily noticeable in a few centuries.
 Since some event in the remote past, more days and hours have passed (as measured in full rotations of Earth) (Universal Time) than would be measured by stable clocks calibrated to the present, longer length of the day (ephemeris time).
 This is known as ΔT.
 Recent values can be obtained from the International Earth Rotation and Reference Systems Service (IERS).
 A table of the actual length of the day in the past few centuries is also available.

-From the observed change in the Moon's orbit, the corresponding change in the length of the day can be computed (where "cy" means "century"):
+From the observed change in the Moon's orbit, the corresponding change in the length of the day can be computed (where "cy" means "century", d day, s second, ms millisecond, 10−3 s, and ns nanosecond, 10−9 s):